yuwei-wu/planner_interface/README.md

 # planner_interface

-`planner_interface` is a modular C++ and ROS-compatible package repository providing polynomial and B-spline trajectory representations, along with ROS message definitions for trajectory planning.
-It consists of three main components:
+`planner_interface` is a modular ROS package library providing polynomial and B-spline trajectory representations, along with ROS message definitions for trajectory planning.

-- **poly_lib**: Standalone C++ library for polynomial and B-spline computations.
+- **poly_lib**: ROS2 library for polynomial and B-spline computations.
-- **poly_ros2**: ROS2 wrapper node and interface for polynomial computations using `poly_lib`.
 - **traj_msgs**: Custom ROS message definitions to describe trajectories and splines.

 ---